 Well, fear not – I am going to walk you through the safest possible way to buy and hold cryptocurrencies directly.
 My methods may seem like overkill in some ways, but trust me, this approach significantly reduces the chance losing your investment through user error, hacking, or even poor estate planning.

-Note: If you are serious about investing in crypto, please call or email me at GuideOn Legal Services so I can help you through the process I am about to explain (703-397-7490 or [email protected]).
+Note: If you are serious about investing in crypto, please call GuideOn Legal Services so we can help you through the process I am about to explain: 703-397-7490.
 Our on-staff technical and legal crypto experts are standing by to assist.

 - Before buying any crypto, I want you to establish a separate and secure email account that you will only use for your cryptocurrency accounts and transactions.